The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 Buying Leads

 Do not expect immediate closings from purchased leads.
-These are people early in their journey.
+These are investors early in their journey.
 They need nurturing.
-Put them in your email database.
+Put them in your contact database.
 Send weekly content.
 Some will close months later.
 It is a long game.

 The 10% Rule for Hairy Deals